trankimtung/aws-nginx-cdk-example/README.md

 - AWS CDK v2.133.0
 - Docker

-> Use a Developemt Container with the provided `.devcontainer` configuration to avoid having to install these tools manually.
+> Use a Development Container with the provided `.devcontainer` configuration to avoid having to install these tools manually.

 ## Steps